kriszyp/xstyle/README.md

 	layers: [
 	{
-		name: "targetModule.js",
+		name: "path/to/targetModule.js",
-		targetStylesheet: "someStylesheet.js",
-		...
+		targetStylesheet: "./someStylesheet.js", // relative to target module ...

 When the build runs, any CSS dependencies that are encountered in modules will then be added to someStylesheet.js, rather than inlined in the JavaScript build layer.
+One can still use the #inline URL directive to inline resources in combination with the AMD build plugin.

 # AMD Plugin Loader